 - GIS technology coordination, consulting and implementation

-- GIS application development, support, and training
+- GIS application development and maintenance

 - GIS data design, automation, documentation, and distribution